Acts of Worship: Main characters

+A current handyman who was a slave sold around the world that ended up in Japan.
+Anri continues to ponder why the Mediterranean Sea did not split in two for create a road at that time as Christ had predicted.

-"Cigarette"
+"Cigarette" (1946)

 The narrator reminisces about the time he first smoked cigarettes when he was a schoolboy.
 First published in 1946, this early story brought Mishima recognition in the Japanese literary world.
 The young Nagasaki liked Imura.
 Imura was described as macho in the story.
 Nagasaki goes ahead an attempts to smoke a cigarette in front of Imura to show Imura that they are the same type of person.
 However, Nagasaki instead choked on the Cigarette, ultimately humiliating themselves.

 This short story talks about life, more specifically "boyhood".
 Mishima used this story to talk about the emptiness of reality.
 Furthermore, because this story is based on a memory from the past, the story can be seen as unreliable and more extreme compared to the reality of what may have happened.